Robjects-Pi/pi4-V-pi5/README.md

+Raspberry Pi - 4 vs. Raspberry Pi - 5

-Pi 4 vs. pi 5 - buy or nah?
+Pi 4 vs. R 5 - a comprehensive comparison

 <!-- add image of both (be used for thumbnail photo) -->